+Lipoprotein Apheresis (LA):

-- According to a study of Lipoprotein Apheresis (LA) by Moriarty, Gray and Gorby, LA should be considered for patients in the United States suffering from an elevated Lp(a) and progressive CVD.
-Moriarty and colleagues report that LA therapy has demonstrated a reduction of LDL cholesterol and Lp(a) as well as a significant reduction in future CVD events.
-In their study of patients with near normal LDL-C and elevated Lp(a) they report a percent reduction of 64% and 63% for LDL-C and Lp(a), respectively, with a mean LDL-C to 29 mg/ dL and Lp(a) to 51 mg/dL, with a 94% reduction in major adverse cardiovascular events over a mean treatment period of 48 months.23 - In the Pro(a)LiFe-Study, Lipoprotein Apheresis for Lipoprotein(a)-Associated Cardiovascular Disease: Prospective 5 Years of Follow-Up and Apolipoprotein(a) Characterization, results confirm that LA has a lasting effect on prevention of cardiovascular events in patients with Lp(a)hyperlipidemia.
-Mean Lp(a) concentration before commencing regular LA was 108.1 mg/dL.
-This was reduced by a single LA treatment by 68.1% on average.
-Significant decline of the mean annual cardiovascular event rate was observed from 0.58±0.53 2 years before regular LA to 0.11 ± 0.15 thereafter (P<0.0001).
-In patients with Lp(a)-hyperlipoproteinemia, progressive CVD and maximally tolerated lipid-lowering medication, LA effectively lowered the incidence rate of cardiovascular events, but only Lp(a) concentration appeared to comprehensively reflect Lp(a)associated cardiovascular risk.24 with respect to cardiovascular events in patients with elevated baseline Lp(a).4 The 2022 EAS consensus statement on Lp(a) incorporates treatment algorithms for Lp(a) reduction.25
+Moriarty and colleagues reported that lipoprotein apheresis (LA) therapy can effectively reduce both LDL and Lp(a), with a significant reduction in future CVD events (94% reduction in major adverse cardiovascular events over a mean treatment period of 48 months).
+In the Pro(a)LiFe-Study (Lipoprotein Apheresis for Lipoprotein(a)-Associated Cardiovascular Disease: Prospective 5 Years of Follow-Up and Apolipoprotein(a) Characterization), it was shown that LA has a lasting effect on prevention of cardiovascular events in patients with Lp(a)hyperlipidemia.
+Mean Lp(a) concentration was reduced in a single LA treatment by 68.1% on average and a significant decline of the mean annual cardiovascular event rate was observed from 0.58±0.53 2 years before regular LA to $0.11\pm0.15$ thereafter.

-PCSK9 inhibitors reduce LDL-C by 50% to 60% and also modestly lower Lp(a) by 25% to 30%.2 Post-hoc analyses of the FOURIER (evolocumab) and ODYSSEY Outcome (alirocumab) trials demonstrated a greater benefit
+PCSK9 inhibitors reduce LDL-C by 43% to 64% and lower Lp(a) by 20% to 30%.
+Analysis of the ODYSSEY OUTCOMES and FOURIER outcomes trials showed enhanced benefit from PCSK9 inhibitor therapy in patients with elevated Lp(a) despite more modest (16-22%) Lp(a) percent lowering in this group.